The Maps web page allows you to view and edit the trees, furniture and site boundaries on the estate.

-- Actual Size: The icons are drawn at actual size as recorded in; the TreeSafety ‘CrownRadius’ field, the Furniture ‘width’ or ‘length’ field.
+- Crown Spread (Actual Size): The icons are drawn at actual size as recorded in; the TreeSafety ‘CrownRadius’ field, the Furniture ‘width’ or ‘length’ field.
 These icons get very small as you zoom out.

 - For BS5837, You also have the option of drawing the calculated RPA circle for trees (using the RPA radius calculations defined in the standard).
 RPAs are not drawn for trees of category ‘U’ (of course).
 For very small trees, we show a minimum of a 0.5m radius for the RPA – just so it is visible on the map.
 The RPA for groups, woodlands, etc. is the same polygon as you drew for the size/shape.

-- The colour of the map icons can be configured based on the values assigned to some of the survey fields – e.g. condition, life expectancy, risk category, customText, etc. The Icon Colours dropdown is used select which field to display.
+- The colour of the map icons can be configured based on the values assigned to some of the survey fields – e.g. condition, life expectancy, risk category, work due, customText, etc. The Icon Colours dropdown is used select which field to display.
 Use the Customise Survey buttons to set up the survey fields and configure which values are mapped to which colours.
-The BS5837 standard has defined the icon colours – so there is no configuration needed for the BS5837 icons.
+The BS5837 standard has defined the icon colours – so there is no configuration needed.

 You must select a specific survey (in the survey filter at the top of the page) in order to edit the inspection data for that survey.
 In addition, that survey must be in the Active state and the logged in user must be currently assigned to the survey.

 When you have selected an Active survey (prefixed by a ‘*’ in the Survey box), the map tools allow you to create, edit, move and delete trees and items.